-Rangers v Celtic: 2011 League Cup final remembered by those who played in it
+2011 Old Firm final by those who played in it

 'A real eye-opener' and dreading penalties

-Rangers opened the scoring midway in the first half through Steven Davis, who along with Allan McGregor remains part of the current squad.
+Rangers opened the scoring midway in the first half through Steven Davis.
 Joe Ledley headed Celtic level soon after and the sides remain deadlocked in 90 minutes before Nikica Jelavic settled it in extra-time.

 Celtic right-back Mark Wilson: "Davis' shot from the edge of the box wasn't a clean hit.
 It was one of those that nine times out of 10 doesn't go in.
-As soon as Ledley equalised I thought, 'Right, now we'll roll over the top of them'.
+As soon as Ledley equalised, I thought, 'Right, now we'll roll over the top of them'.
 But we just couldn't get that goal to put us ahead.
 And to lose it to a goal like Jelavic's was incredible.
 I've yet to see another goal like it - the ball hits the post then comes out and spins a yard or so the other side of the line and then spins in the net.
 After that, we threw everything at them and were dying on our legs at the end and Emilio Izaguirre got sent off.

-Edu: "That was a weird game, I ended up playing right-back in the latter stages because there was an injury.
-Going into extra time, when you have players like Jelavic - who was in incredible form that season - you always have you have a chance to score goals and get the upper hand.
-We had a quality team from back to front that season."
+Edu: "That was a weird game.
+I ended up playing right-back in the latter stages because there was an injury.
+Going into extra-time, when you have players like Jelavic - who was in incredible form that season - you always have a chance to score goals and get the upper hand.
+We had a quality team from back to front."

-Weir: "In terms of extra-time, we were just thinking, 'We need to win.'
+Weir: "In terms of extra-time, we were just thinking, 'We need to win'.
 Personally, I didn't want it to go to penalties.
 I'm not a penalty taker and don't enjoy being involved in them.
 I wanted to avoid that.
 We had guys in that team like Jelavic, Davis, Steven Naismith, who you want with you in that situation.
 We were a good group and would back ourselves to get a result when the pressure was on."

 'One of the lowest points of my Celtic career'